HelalOmar2001/youtube-downloader---displayer/README.md

 Certainly!
-Here's an example of a README for your project:
+Here's an updated version of the README with a table for future updates:

 ```markdown
 # YouTube Playlist Duration Calculator